mhaugrud/msumcspy/_sources/Functions/functions.rst

    :answer_d: Make turtle t draw a square with side sz.
    :correct: b
    :feedback_a: This line is the complete function header (except for the semi-colon) which includes the name as well as several other components.
-   :feedback_b: Yes, the name of the function is given after the keyword def and before the list of parameters.
+   :feedback_b: Yes, the name of the function is given after the reserved word def and before the list of parameters.
    :feedback_c: This includes the function name and its parameters
    :feedback_d: This is a comment stating what the function does.